 Do you happen to use any USB microphone on your Windows 10 devices?
 If yes, have you noticed any low volume issues with your recordings or calls?
 In case you did, then your microphone depends on Windows’ internal driver to function.
 And since the driver is problematic, it won’t work correctly.
-Below we describe a standard issue with USB audio devices and Windows 10, as long as a quick fix.
+Below we describe a standard issue with USB audio devices and Windows 10, as well as a quick fix.

 In short, the audio drivers on Windows 10 aren’t properly compatible with a USB microphone.
 Thus, the microphone levels are incredibly low.